+- a.
+The penalty for cheating shall be included in the competitor's overall contest results and notated as "Violation of SC3A 8.6.5a."

-- 8.6.6 The penalties for these offences:
+- b.
+The penalties for these offences:

 - Flight into forbidden airspace

 - Unsporting Behaviour

-shall be included in the competitor's overall contest results (including the competitor's cumulative Score), even if imposed during the training period or on a day which does not meet the requirements of a Championship Day (8.2.1).
+shall be included in the competitor's overall contest results (including the competitor's cumulative Score), even if imposed during the official training period or on a day which does not meet the requirements of a Championship Day (8.2.1).